 Oncolines can help you solve complex questions around drug targeting and compound efficacy.
 We have broad skills and capabilities in in vitro biology including, immunoblotting (Western blot), flow cytometry, and quantitative PCR.
 We apply these technologies to determine the inhibition or activation of genes and proteins, to perform pathway analysis, or to reveal the mechanism of action of your small molecule or therapeutic antibody.
 With these results, the optimal dosage and exposure time of your novel therapeutic entity can be determined.
 To study the effect of compounds in specific cell models, we can generate cell lines in which your target of interest is modified by gene transfection or RNA interference.

 Our scientists have hands-on experience with several functional cell-based assays.
-Besides our standard proliferation assays with ATP read-out, we offer colony-forming unit (CFU), reporter gene and ELISA/multiplex assays.
-Is the technique or read-out of your interest not mentioned on one of our pages, please do not hesitate to contact us.
+Besides our standard proliferation assays with ATP readout, we offer colony-forming unit (CFU) assays, reporter gene assays and ELISA/multiplex assays.
+If the technique or readout you are interested in is not mentioned on one of our pages, please do not hesitate to contact us.